 4. Offering what customers really want

-A CRM system gives you knowledge of what your customers need by telling you what products or services your customers were interested in, asked for or already bought.
-You also know what problems they had before, and whether they were happy with the solutions you offered them.
+A CRM system gives you knowledge of what your customers need by telling you what products or services they’re interested in, have asked for or have already bought.
+You also know what problems they have had before, and whether they were happy with the solutions you offered them.

-In other words, a history of your interaction with customers recorded in a CRM system helps you offer your customers what they really want, not what you think they want.
+In other words, a history of your customer interaction recorded in a CRM system helps you offer your customers what they really want, not what you think they want.

-With the help of CRM, you can also offer your customers to sign up for an update or page, we well as opt in or out of messages or activities, which is very important for being compliant with GDPR.
+With the help of CRM, you can also offer your customers to sign up for updates, as well as opt in or out of messages or activities, which is very important for being compliant with GDPR.

 A unique customer experience also means that you offer help and support to your customers how and when they need it.

-To avoid ignoring your customers, CRM immediately informs them that their inquiry was received and that it can be tracked in the system.
-An automatically generated email gives all the information about the received inquiry and even suggests where FAQs and other self-help resources, such as a knowledge base, can be found.
+This email can include a tracking number, information about the received inquiry and even suggest helpful FAQs and where other self-help resources, such as a knowledge base, can be found.
 This way, all customer requests receive attention and don’t disappear into the unknown.

 7. Keeping up with the customer needs

-Customer 2.0 demands not only to be listened to, but they also want to be responded to on their terms and conditions, and quickly.
-This means that you will have to connect with your customers at the time, place and in the form that they choose!
+Customer 2.0 demands not only to be listened to, but they also want to be responded to on their terms, not yours.
+This means that you will have to connect with your customers at a time, place and in the form that they choose!

-Since Customer 2.0 has online access to many competing offers, sales people today need to increase the speed at which you can present your own offers.
+Since Customer 2.0 has online access to many competing offers, you need to increase the speed at which you can present your own offers.
 Otherwise, you risk losing deals.

-When the fate of a sales deal is a matter of minutes, being able to access all customer information and offer a suitable product is very important.
-Mobile CRM gives sales people exactly that freedom.
+When the fate of new business is a matter of minutes, being able to access all customer information and offer a suitable product is very important.

 What other areas of CRM and customer experience do you intend to improve?